The art of writing great scenes

 If you’d like to enroll now, click here.
 We’re limited the number of participants to just twenty – so it might be wise to sign up at once.

 We looked to achieve the right balance of theory (not too much) and practice (as much as can be fitted into a busy day).
-But the key, we felt, was as much feedback and interaction with us – and each other – as possible.
-So we’ve built two live video sessions into the programme during which you’ll all be able to hook up in a discussion with us.
+But the key, we felt, was as much feedback as possible.

-Plus, every one of your twelve assignments will receive our personal and detailed attention with feedback posted within twelve hours (usually) of you submitting your writing.
+Each one of your twelve assignments will receive our personal and detailed attention with feedback posted within 24 hours (usually) of you submitting your writing.

 We think that you’ll find this a lovely little programme.
 Among other things, we bet it’ll invigorate those of you whose writing practice has grown a little mildewed.
 It’ll remind us all of the basic skills involved in writing scenes.
 Most importantly, we’ll guarantee that what you learn on the programme will make an immediate and marked difference to your writing.